build-guides

 Apex Legends1440pHigh200-250 FPS<2 FPS drop

-All streaming FPS numbers use NVENC AV1 hardware encoding.
-Software x264 encoding at “fast” preset costs 8–15% more FPS than NVENC in CPU-bound scenarios.
+All figures use NVENC AV1 hardware encoding.
+Software x264 at “fast” preset costs 8-15% more FPS in CPU-bound titles.

 Upgrade Path

-First upgrade — more storage.
-A second 1TB NVMe for the Slot 2 M.2 position (~$89) separates game installs from recording storage and eliminates I/O contention.
-Do this within the first month if you save recordings.
+First upgrade — recording storage.
+A second 1TB M.2 in Slot 2 (~$199) gives OBS a dedicated write path with no I/O contention from game asset streaming.
+Do this within the first month if you save local recordings daily.

 FAQ